informalr/informalr/README.md

 See this video for an introduction about a similar Discord server: [YouTube](https://youtu.be/zyn5VyNjz5I) [download (.OGG)](http://richelbilderbeek.nl/dutch_by_kids_students.ogv)

+## Team

+Not set in stone, as we do not have picked a weekday yet.

+ * Geert

 ## Meetings

  * Date: Undecided yet